 The following training facilities can be used while participating in approved CTB training:

-- All public schools (including community colleges).
+- All public schools and colleges.

-- Regional Occupation Programs (ROP).
+- Regional Occupation Programs.

 - Accredited private educational facilities.

 - Private educational facilities that prepare you for licensing exams including real estate, California Bar, and state contractor licensing exams.

 - Training facilities used by the Local Workforce Investment Boards and Department of Rehabilitation.

 - Job Search Workshops that are part of the initial training program including:

 - Employment Training Panel

 - Trade Adjustment Assistance